Kingdom Hearts – released on Playstation 2 in 2002, developed by Square Enix

 Despite using a heavy amount of fan service from some of the most iconic cartoons and games of all time, Kingdom Hearts’ main characters are unique creations, amalgamating the heroes and villains of Square and Disney’s worlds.

-From this moment on, the game dispenses of your trusty wooden sword, with Sora granted a mystical, seemingly impractical giant key as a weapon to battle against dragons and Captain Hook while facing themes of betrayal, the value of life and whether Donald Duck can be a passable hand to hand combatant.
+From this moment on, the game dispenses of your trusty wooden sword, with Sora granted a mystical, seemingly impractical giant key as a weapon to battle against dragons and Captain Hook, all while facing themes of betrayal, the value of life and whether Donald Duck can be a passable hand to hand combatant.

 You’d not be alone in thinking this synopsis, like the game’s title is gibberish.
 But much like in real life, the mostly clean cut nature of Disney’s story telling, with the more violent, confusing and darker nature of Square’s games is a rather handy metaphor for growing up and failing to entirely leave behind childhood tales.